 Read more

-Noah Tajwar joined the Quantum Device Lab in September 2023 as a Research Assistant.
-Previously, he carried out his semester project entitled “Development of FPGA firmware for a programmable qubit controller” within the ETH Zurich Master Programme (MSc ETH Quantum Engineering).
+Emre Vardar joined the Quantum Device Lab in October 2023 as a Research Assistant.
+He is currently enrolled in the ETH Zurich Master programme (MSc ETH Quantum Engineering).

 Read more